What we eat today can change our tomorrow

 Good health and well-being

-40 new products without added sugar, rich in fibre, wholegrain or made with pulses.
+16 new products with no added sugar, rich in fibre, whole grains or legume-based.

 Quality education

-About 300 children have access to education, thanks to the school built in the Ivory Coast.
+Around 300 children with access to education at the school built in Côte d'Ivoire.

 Gender equality